GVaruni19/Python-Beginners/README.md

       3. Program to Add Two Integers - solved
       4. Program to Multiply two Floating Point Numbers
       5. Program to Find ASCII Value of a Character - solved
-      6. Program to Compute Quotient and Remainder
+      6. Program to Compute Quotient and Remainder - solved
       7. Program to Find the Size of int, float, double and char
       8. Program to Demonstrate the Working of Keyword long
       9. Program to Swap Two Numbers - solved